 At deployment time, each property string is looked up and assigned to the attribute, or a fault is raised.
-The LAZY keyword can declare indicates that the evaluation must not take place in the context of the process interpreting the deployment descriptor, but instead the system actually hosting it.
-The XML language does not explicitly contain such a feature [CITE], a standardized component could be designed to extract the values from the name/value list.
+The LAZY keyword indicates that the evaluation must not take place in the context of the process interpreting the deployment descriptor, but instead the system actually hosting it.
+The XML language does not explicitly contain such a feature [XML-

+CDL], a standardized component could be designed to extract the values from the name/value list.

-To enable this functionality within the Service interface a set of name/value pairs is one of the options that be specified when initializing a deployed system.
-How these tuples are exposed to a deployment language/framework is not covered in this specification.
+To enable this functionality within the Service interface, one of the deployment options declares a set of name/value pairs.
+How these tuples are exposed to a deployment language/framework is a language-specific feature.

-5.4.4 Extensibility
+4.4.5 Extensibility

-The deployment API is designed to support extensible implementations, and changes over time.
+The deployment API is designed to support extensible implementations, and future enhancements to the API over time.